 The Council is required to adopt and maintain the state building code, as provided in chapters 19.27, 19.27A, and 70.92 RCW, and the state legislature.
 The primary objective of the Council is to encourage consistency in the building code throughout the state of Washington and to maintain the building code consistent with the state's interest as provided in RCW 19.27.020.
+The Council is further required by RCW 19.27A.160 to adopt state energy codes from 2013 through 2031 that incrementally move towards achieving a 70% reduction in annual net energy consumption in residential and nonresidential construction permitted under the 2031 state energy code using the adopted 2006 Washington state energy code as a baseline.
 The statewide code adoption process is defined in WAC 51-04 and the Council bylaws.
 All proposals are submitted in writing on the appropriate form with the indicated supporting documentation.
 Each proponent must identify where a proposed amendment has an economic impact and estimate the costs and savings of the proposal on construction practices, users and/or the public, the enforcement community, and operation and maintenance.
 There are no alternatives to this procedure.
-If the rule is not adopted, this will be a violation of the State Law, which will affect the promotion of energy efficiency and safety in buildings consistent with accepted standards.
+If the rule is not adopted, this will be a violation of the State Law, which will affect the promotion of energy efficiency and safety in buildings consistent with accepted standards and as required under law.